perlindgren/syncrim/README.md

   - Run for given number of cycles.
 Run until signal condition.
 Restart.
 Step backwards.
 Step back until signal condition.
 Reset.
 Etc.

-  - Load new model.
-Potentially a model editor.
-(For now models are exported in `json` format offering relatively easy editing but a graphical editor is of course better).
-Re-load of altered `json` is implemented, but no file selector.
+  - A model editor.

+  For now models are exported in `json` format offering relatively easy editing but a graphical editor is of course better.

+  - `Re-load` (CTRL R), or
+  - `Open` (CTRL O) of altered `json` is supported.

 - The simulator state is current consisting of `Vec<Signal>` where each signal amounts to a `u32` value.
 Here we can think of some sort of bit-vector representation.